bitcometz/survey_old/source/install.rst

 Installation
 ================================================================================

-It is easy to install the survey, you just have to unzip or copy the 'survey_v*.tar.gz' to you path: and enter commonds:
+It is easy to install the survey, you just have to copy the 'survey_v*.tar.gz' to you path: and enter commands:

 	> tar -zxvf survey_v1.3.tar.gz

-Then, you have to assign the path of the survey package into you own .bashrc file, enter the above unzip folder and enther commonds:
+Then, you have to assign the path of the survey package into you own .bashrc file, enter the above unzip folder and enther commands:

 	> sh setup.sh
 	> source ~/.bashrc